gasket-tools/gasket/README.md

 <a name="install_source"/>

-# Build and Install Gasket From Source
+# Install Gasket From Source
 > These instructions assume building on Debian-based system.
 1. Clone this repository:
 ```